 How Not to Tank Your MBA Admissions Interview at HBS

-Are you gearing up for an MBA admissions interview at Harvard Business School?
-Lucky you, as HBS interviews just 25% of applicants each season.
-Make sure to avoid the following faux pas during your MBA admissions interview at this prestigious business school.
+Harvard Business School (HBS) is sending out the bulk of Round 1 MBA admissions interview invitations today.
+The remainder is slated for release on Thursday, October 4th.
+If you receive an invite—lucky you, as HBS interviews just 25% of applicants each season—make sure to avoid the following faux pas during your MBA admissions interview at this prestigious business school.

 Don’t even think about winging your MBA admissions interview.

 Harvard Business School interviewers love to throw off applicants with rapid-fire questions to test how well you know your resume and essays.
 If you don’t practice for this interview, you’ll really hurt your chances of admission.

 Think of a few compelling anecdotes that you can adapt to fit the most common HBS interview questions.
 The anecdotes you share about your past experiences — both successes and failures — will give the interviewer some insight into your self-awareness and maturity.
 Make sure to practice in front of a friend, and consider recording yourself as you rehearse.
 That way, you can assess your body language and tone and make adjustments as needed.

 Don’t try to be the “ideal” MBA candidate.